 It is recommended that your child has an orthodontic evaluation by the age of seven to assess whether or not they will require orthodontic treatment.
 This is because the adult incisors and first adult molars have erupted by this point so, if there is inadequate space that may cause issues when the remaining teeth come through, these issues can be identified and a treatment plan can be implemented before they arise.
 We can also evaluate the growth of the jaw and offer an orthodontic screening to assess if and when treatments will become necessary.
 Identifying and treating issues early can lessen the chance of permanent teeth being extracted in the future and avoid more complicated, lengthy treatments.

 The first phase of treatments commences at around age eight or nine followed by a second phase at age eleven or older.
-These early treatments can correct bite problems and the growth of the jaw.
+These early bite therapy treatments can correct bite problems and the growth of the jaw.